PUBLISHED ON: 30 June 2012

 Not long after her rescue the chickens Autumn grew up with were packed into crates and trucked to slaughter.
 A week later they were on supermarket shelves.

 Though Autumn has passed from us, her story lives on.
-By sharing this, you'll ensure that the millions of hens in battery cages across Australia will have their stories heard.
+By sharing this, you'll ensure that 'meat' chickens across Australia will have their stories heard.

 Autumn was someone, not something.